cwise24/snopsy/docs/module2/3_merge.rst

    :align: center
 .. centered:: Fig 6

-From here we can click on History
+From here we can click on History to view commits that have been made

 .. figure:: imgs/master_gitlab_box.png
    :scale: 60%